truchas/truchas/doc/sphinx/tools/RadE/patches/pave.rst

 component.

-PAVE implements this idea by first sorting the interior vertices of each component by the number of boundary vertices the neighbor, and a selecting a random vertex in the 'most neighbors bin'.
+PAVE implements this idea by first sorting the interior vertices of each component by the number of boundary vertices they neighbor, and then selecting a random vertex in the 'most neighbors bin'.
 This vertex becomes the vertex anchor for the seed patch of that component.
 The patch gets added to the global priority queue, and will be the first patch placed in that component.
 Note that since the vertex anchor is an interior vertex, the seed patch must be a full patch.
 The seed patch initializes the paving process on that component.